nextstrain/nextclade/docs/user/nextclade-cli.md

 Nextclade is a tool that identifies differences between your sequences and a reference sequence used by Nextstrain, uses these differences to assign your sequences to clades, and reports potential sequence quality issues in your data.
 You can use the tool to analyze sequences before you upload them to a database, or if you want to assign Nextstrain clades to a set of sequences.

+You can learn more about the algorithm in the [Algorithm](algorithm) section.

 ## Installation (with docker)

 Container images are available at Docker Hub: 🐋 [nextstrain/nextclade](https://hub.docker.com/repository/docker/nextstrain/nextclade)